Melchor Ocampo: Politics

 Ocampo was elected to the Chamber of Deputies in 1842.
-In 1844, Manuel Gómez Pedraza became president of Mexico and appointed Ocampo Governor of Michoacán. during the U.S. Invasion (1846–48).
+In 1844, Manuel Gómez Pedraza became president of Mexico and appointed Ocampo Governor of Michoacán, during the Mexican–American War (1846–48).
 He was an activist governor, reorganizing the state treasury, building roads, proposing the founding of schools, and improving the conditions of the national guard in Michoacán.
 During the Mexican–American War he recruited troops without conscription or increased taxes, but solely by persuasion.
 Ocampo urged that the Treaty of Guadalupe Hidalgo that ended the Mexican–American War be rejected.
 As governor, Ocampo appointed Santos Degollado the rector of the Colegio de San Nicolás de Hidalgo, where revolutionary Miguel Hidalgo y Costilla had served prior to his exile to the village of Dolores.
 Degollado later was murdered seeking the murderers of his patron Ocampo.

 Ocampo's beliefs were fiercely anticlerical and challenged the power of the Roman Catholic Church in Mexico.
 He viewed the church as sucking wealth from indigenous people with high clerical fees for ecclesiastical services, and impeding progress.
 He pointed to high clerical fees for ecclesiastical services and the proliferation of fiestas, which encouraged idleness and drunkenness.
 These provided income for local priests as well as further impoverishing indigenous people who bought candles, incense, and fireworks.
 Clerical fees for Christian sacraments meant that birth, marriage, and death generated income for priests who charged for baptism, holy matrimony, and burial.
 A vivid story he related about this practice concerned a peasant who could not afford the burial fees for his son and asked for a free burial.
 "The priest refused, contending that 'this was what he lived on.'
 The poor man had asked, 'Sir, what shall I do with my dead son?' and the priest had answered him, 'Salt him and eat him'."
 The church had the responsibility for education in Mexico and like other aspects of the church's role in Mexico, access was based on the ability to pay.
 Ocampo advocated free, public, secular education in Mexico.
 He believed that education had to be grounded on the basic postulates of liberalism, democracy, respect and tolerance for different beliefs, equality before the law, the elimination of privileges, and the supremacy of civil authority.
 Many of these ideas were later codified in the Reform laws and the liberal Constitution of 1857.